Veronika Voss is a 1982 film by Rainer Werner Fassbinder.

 Robert has a girlfriend—Henriette, a photographer at the paper—but he's enchanted by the alluring Veronika and they become lovers.
 Robert tries to help Veronika escape from Dr. Katz's clutches and start a new film career, but the good doctor isn't going to back down easily.

-- Ambiguously Gay: Strongly hinted at with Dr. Katz, who is awfully touchy-feely with Veronika, is also oddly close with her nurse and co-conspirator, and is dressed like a butch lesbian.
+- Ambiguously Gay: Strongly hinted at with Dr. Katz, who is awfully touchy-feely with Veronika, oddly close with her nurse and co-conspirator Josefa, and is often dressed like a butch lesbian.

-- Ambiguously Jewish: While it may be implied that the elderly couple Robert meets are Jewish due to the number tattoos on their arms, it is never outright stated if that was the reason they were imprisoned in the camps.
+- Ambiguously Jewish: The film implies that the elderly couple Robert meets are Jewish due to the number tattoos on their arms, it is never outright stated if that was the reason they were imprisoned in the camps.

 - The Bad Guy Wins: Dr. Katz and her little gang of criminals get away with everything, including the murder of Henriette, the semi-murder of Veronika and the Treibels, and the seizure of all their assets.
 The ending has Robert watching them celebrate before wearily going back home.